Saturday, June 29, 2024

 The more he thought about the matter, the more questions Diego had.
 And there was at least one person here who could provide some answers.

 Talking to him alone didn’t seem like the greatest idea, though.
-Diego didn’t have any experience with meeting people that power.
+Diego didn’t have any experience with meeting people that powerful.
 Amicable though the guy appeared, Graves did not strike Diego as the kind of person that one should speak to casually or unprepared.

 And the man did not have much in the way of free time, apparently.
 As one might’ve expected, Graves was rather important to this entire warfront, now.
 Some would even call him the linchpin on which all their fates rested, though Diego and his fellow Rainlords, as well as the RPMP, would probably have something to say about that.